Peadar O' Donnells, County Londonderry

-After becoming the first UK City of Culture, Derry was thrown into the spotlight as a place for diverse cultural experience.
+After becoming the first UK City of Culture, Derry~Londonderry was thrown into the spotlight as a place for diverse cultural experience.

 Now regarded as the Halloween party capital of the world, this vibrant destination offers a matchless setting and buzzing social, music and foodie scenes.
 A fantastic place to spend a lively few days.

-1. Taxi tour Sightsee the Walled City on the top of a bus.
+1. Sightsee the Walled City on the top of a bus

-Derry is the only walled city left intact in the whole of Ireland.
-A fun-filled hop on hop off tour will help you appreciate the city’s unrivalled setting, feel the vibes and scope out key landmarks.
+Derry~Londonderry is the only walled city left intact in the whole of Ireland.
+A fun-filled hop-on, hop-off tour will help you appreciate the city’s unrivalled setting, feel the vibes and scope out key landmarks.
 You’ll spot the walls, the Peace Bridge, the Guildhall and take in the Bogside and Waterside on each side of the River Foyle.

 2. Eat a ‘Bogside Buster’